(Note: This post was updated June 2, 2022)

 Intimacy: Unlike SATW and the TBEX yearly conference, which are held in the types of places that house conventions, Book Passage is a small bookstore.
 There’s room for no more than 200 students, and all but one of the meals are held on the store’s patio and shared between teachers and students.
 That means that even though the conference isn’t focused on networking, some great networking can be done.
 I’ve hired authors here, and several of the conference’s faculty are alumni who got their first jobs here.

-Note from Pauline: This blog post was reworked from one I posted last summer—though it's just as heartfelt.
+Note from Pauline: This blog post was reworked from one I posted two years ago—though it's just as heartfelt.

 Best Places to Go in 2020 The Best of the Caribbean The Best of Mexico Cruise Inspiration: Top Picks All Destinations »